Finding a password manager for individual users is one thing but finding a suitable password manager for small business that works is a bit trickier.

 However, if you’re still unsure, let me break it down for you.

-The best password manager for a small company is Dashlane because of its user-friendly interface, secure sharing, and advanced audit reporting.
+Based on our reviews, the best password manager for small business is Dashlane because of its user-friendly interface, secure password sharing, and advanced audit reporting.
 And all these for a reasonable price.

 But if you need a user-friendly tool with in-house chat service, then Keeper is the go-to option for you.
 The program is packed with essential features but costs less than Dashlane.